sasa1977/exactor/README.md

 defcall a(x), when: x > 1, do: ...
 defcall a(x), state: state, when: state > 1, do: ...
 defcall a(_), do: ...

+definit :something, do: ...
+definit x, when: ..., do: ...

+definfo :msg, state: {...}, when: ..., do: ...
 ```

-Note: all matches take place at the `handle_call` or `handle_cast` level.
+Note: all call/cast matches take place at the `handle_call` or `handle_cast` level.
 The interface function simply passes the arguments to appropriate `gen_server` function.
 Consequently, if a match fails, the server will crash.

 ## Skipping interface funs